satyndragautam/plotly-dash-app/README.md

 ##### **<span style="color:rgba(51, 55, 75, 0.95); font-family:montserrat;">Skills Enhancement </span>**

 I recently completed the [IBM Data Science Professional Certification](https://www.coursera.org/account/accomplishments/professional-cert/SMB6GDH3KV6R) offered by Coursera.
 My continuous pursuit of learning about in-demand tools and technologies and integrating them into my expertise is what drives and motivates me.
-This project aligns with my broader objective of advancing my skills in Data Science and gaining a comprehensive understanding of various aspects of the field.
+This project aligns well with my broader objective of advancing my skills in Data Science & Software development and gaining a comprehensive understanding of various aspects of the field.

 Throughout the certification program, I thoroughly enjoyed learning about Plotly Dash, which introduced me to several other tools such as HTML and CSS.
 Alongside the course modules, I diligently practiced Data Science skills and undertook hands-on projects, which culminated in the development of my first web-based app.

+Moreover, last December 2023, I was at first position as the top researcher/reader in the Plotly community.
+While building my app with Plotly Dash, I was dedicated to learning more and finding efficient solutions.
+I spent a significant amount of time exploring the platform, reading through about 925 posts in 25 days, to ensure I could deliver the best possible solutions.
+Prior to this, I had been exploring Plotly for a long time without signing up in there.
+However, I eventually signed up in October or November, though I honestly don't recall the exact date.
+Reading the community's posts has always been a good experience for me, helping me learn and improve.

 <br>
 <hr>